 The Parade travels up Main Street and Putney Road to the Brattleboro Common, and starts at 10 a.m. sharp — but be sure to get there early, bring folding chairs, enjoy the pre-parade entertainment and check out local shops and eateries that open early.

 The heifer contingent — up to 100 in number — leads the parade.
 The heifers are followed by a variety of other farm animals — horses, mules, oxen, and sometimes goats, pigs, chickens, llamas and alpacas, followed by tractors, clowns, floats and bands.

 Come early and enjoy historic downtown Brattleboro!
 Merchants and eateries open their doors early on Parade day.
-Vendors and exhibitors on the Common and Retreat grounds are ready for you by 9 a.m.
+Vendors and exhibitors on the Common and surrounding areas are ready for you by 9 a.m.

 Enjoy pre-parade entertainment along the parade route starting about 9 a.m.
 The heifers are first in the order of march — so don’t be late, or you might miss them!

 When it’s over, the entire crowd follows the Parade up Main Street to the Slow Living Expo for a full day of food, fun, entertainment, exhibits and activities.
 Join us there, too!